Defining a machining coordinate system (#CS DEF, #CS ON/OFF, #CS MODE ON/OFF)

 A CS that has been defined via #CS DEF [<CS-ID>] [...] or CS ON [<CS-ID>] [...] is stored in relation to its position with respect to the current MCS and can be re-selected via #CS ON [<CS-ID>] without a specification of parameters.
 However, if the overall offset in the MCS is modified in the meantime, the CS has a new position relative to the MCS.

-Zero offsets and reference point offsets may be programmed in the CS during machining.
-However, these values are only valid until the CS is deselected and are not saved.
+Zero offsets, reference point offsets and actual value offsets may be programmed in the CS during machining.
+However, these are valid only up to cancellation of the CS and are not stored.
 The axis designations are retained in the CS.
+For more information, see Section “Offsets in the coordinate system“.

 Programing Example